-We, as a family was so thrilled, and naturally proud when my grandson George at the age of 13 was awarded his Western Province colors for ice hockey.
+We, as a family were so thrilled, and naturally proud when my grandson George at the age of 13 was awarded his Western Province colors for ice hockey.

-He found his passion for ice hockey after visiting the ice rink with his aunt and immediately feeling at home on the ice.
+He found his passion for ice hockey after visiting the ice rink with his aunt and immediately felt at home on the ice.

 He was a valuable team player of hockey at school, and so his switch to ice hockey made a lot of sense.

-Although it is not a sport without danger as it is played at such a rate, there is such beauty and grace as the team glide at speed over the ice.
+Although it is not a sport without danger as it is played at such a rate, there is such beauty and grace as the team glides at speed over the ice.

 It is extremely exciting to watch.
 Although, as a granny, I can assure you that my heart is in my throat a lot of the time, and am relieved when at the end of the game the players come off the ice unscathed.
 (Especially George.)